 ESCU is one of 277 credit unions across England, Scotland and Wales with 1,428,641 users, total assets of £1.82 billion and total loans of £1.1 billion.
 They’re all members of the Association of British Credit Unions.

 This scale offers the potential for the introduction of digital loan schemes such as that recently launched by ESCU, across Great Britain, as one way of helping people obtain computers and tablets in an affordable way.

-Such an initiative may open opportunities to reduce the cost of purchasing through national or regional wholesale supplier agreements across all 277 credit unions, leading to a discount from normal market rates to give greater value to borrowers.
+Such an initiative may open opportunities to reduce the cost of buying through national or regional wholesale supplier agreements across all 277 credit unions, leading to a discount from normal market rates to give greater value to borrowers.

-CloudConnX is a full service Internet Service Provider with operations in Sussex, London and Dorset.
-The company provides telecoms, connectivity, hosting, WiFi and cloud services to a broad range of clients in the commercial, healthcare, local and central government and emergency service sectors.
+CloudConnX is a full service internet service provider with operations in Sussex, London and Dorset.
+The company provides telecoms, connectivity, hosting, wifi and cloud services to a broad range of clients in the commercial, healthcare, local and central government and emergency service sectors.